The Power of Portuguese Literature

 Early court writers followed many of the traditions, ideas, forms and structures of the French poets, whose style became etched into the very fabric of the Portuguese people and their culture.

-One of the earliest figures in Portuguese literature was Dom Dinis (1279-1325), who became affectionately known as the ‘poet king’.
+One of the earliest figures in Portuguese literature was King Dinis (1279-1325), who became affectionately known as the ‘poet king’.
 He composed many lyrical verses on the themes of love, friendship, chivalry and courtly affairs and it was this same forward-thinking king who founded Coimbra University, one of the world’s oldest educational institutions.

 Fernão Lopes (c 1380-c 1459) was described as the father of Portuguese history after being commissioned to write the story of the earliest monarchs and three of his accounts still exist.
 In those days, prose writing was used mostly for keeping court records and noting historical events.